jschwiddessen/jschwiddessen.github.io/_pages/software.md

 description: "Open-source software projects by Jan Schwiddessen."
 ---

+**This page lists my open-source projects with links to code, docs, and releases.
+Questions?
+Open an issue on GitHub or email me.**

 ## AugmentedMixing.jl

 [AugmentedMixing.jl](https://github.com/jschwiddessen/AugmentedMixing.jl) is a Julia package that implements the *Augmented Mixing Method*, an algorithm for computing high-accuracy primal–dual solutions to large-scale semidefinite programs (SDPs).